sensu/sensu-docs/content/sensu-go/6.1/observability-pipeline/observe-events/events.md

 The `state` event attribute adds meaning to the check status:

-- `passing` means the check `status` is 0 (OK).
+- `passing` means the check status is `0` (OK).
-- `failing` (status other than 0) means the check `status` changed from 0 to non-zero (WARNING or CRITICAL).
+- `failing` means the check status changed from 0 to non-zero (WARNING or CRITICAL).
-- `flapping` indicates a rapid change in check result status (determined by the [low and high flap thresholds][37] set in the check attributes).
+- `flapping` means a rapid change in check result status (determined based on the [low and high flap thresholds][37] set in the check attributes).

+Flapping indicates problems with an entity, provided your low and high flap threshold settings are properly configured.
+Tuning your flap threshold configuration based on Sensu's [flap detection algorithm][39] allows you to take action based on `flapping` state check results.

 #### Flap detection algorithm

-Flapping can indicate network or entity problems, but it can also indicate improper [flap threshold][37] configuration.
-Learning more about Sensu's flap detection algorithm will allow you to properly tune your flap threshold configuration and take appropriate action based on `flapping` state check results.

 Sensu uses the same flap detection algorithm as [Nagios][38].
 Every time you run a check, Sensu records whether the `status` value changed since the previous check.
-The flap detection algorithm uses the number of `status` value changes for the last 21 checks to determine an entity's overall percent state change.
+Sensu stores the last 21 `status` values and uses them to calculate an entity's percent state change.
-However, the algorithm weights these status changes differently: more recent changes have 50% more weight than older changes.
+Then, Sensu's algorithm applies a weight to these status changes: more recent changes have more value than older changes.
-Read the [Nagios Detection and Handling of State Flapping][38] guide for detailed information about the flap detection calculation.

-After calculating the weighted percent state change, Sensu compares this value with the [low and high flap thresholds][37] set in the check attributes:
+After calculating the weighted total percent state change, Sensu compares it with the [low and high flap thresholds][37] set in the check attributes.

-- If the entity was **not** already flapping and the weighted percent state change is greater than or equal to the `high_flap_threshold` setting, Sensu determines that the entity has started flapping.
+- If the entity was **not** already flapping and the weighted total percent state change is greater than or equal to the `high_flap_threshold` setting, the entity has started flapping.
-- If the entity **was** already flapping and the weighted percent state change is less than the `low_flap_threshold` setting, Sensu determines that the entity has stopped flapping.
+- If the entity **was** already flapping and the weighted total percent state change is less than the `low_flap_threshold` setting, the entity has stopped flapping.
-- If neither, Sensu determines no change: either the entity has not started flapping or is still flapping.

-If an entity has started flapping, Sensu will:

-- Log a message that the entity is flapping.
-- Add a non-persistent comment to the entity indicating that it is flapping.
-- Send a "flapping start" notification for the entity to appropriate contacts.
-- Silence other notifications for the entity (if set as an event filter).

-If an entity has stopped flapping, Sensu will:

-- Log a message that the entity has stopped flapping.
-- Delete the comment that was originally added to the entity when it started flapping.
-- Send a "flapping stop" notification for the entity to appropriate contacts.
-- Remove the silence on notifications for the entity.
+Depending on the result of this comparison, Sensu will trigger the appropriate event filters based on [check attributes][40] like `event.check.high_flap_threshold` and `event.check.low_flap_threshold`.

 ### Occurrences and occurrences watermark